-Although transnational financial activity involves issues for regulators, it is accomplished through contracts, and involves issues of interpretation and validity of contracts, and issues of choice of law and jurisdiction.
+Although transnational financial activity involves issues for regulators, it is accomplished by businesses establishing branches and subsidiaries in other jurisdictions and through contracts.
+Thus transnational financial activity involves issues of interpretation and validity of contracts, and issues of choice of law and jurisdiction.
 Financial contracts may be short term contracts, such as a sale of securities, but they may also be medium or longer term contracts, establishing ongoing relationships between the parties.
 And where a party to a financial transaction becomes insolvent, courts in different jurisdictions may be interested in the resolution of matters to do with the insolvency.
 So the law relating to international finance involves issues of the harmonization of regulatory law and of conflicts of laws and the harmonization of private law.

-The global financial crisis raised questions about the regulation of transnational financial transactions, and even at the beginning of 2014 these questions have still not been fully resolved.
-After the onset of the crisis, the IMF, which had been subject to challenges over the years leading up to the crisis,3 saw a new role for itself.4 In 2008 Olivier Blanchard, Economic Counsellor and Director of the Research Department at the IMF,5 wrote:
+The global financial crisis raised questions about the regulation of transnational financial transactions.
+After the onset of the crisis, the IMF, which had been subject to challenges over the years leading up to the crisis, saw a new role for itself.
+In 2008 Olivier Blanchard, then Economic Counsellor and Director of the Research Department at the IMF, wrote:

 The crisis has made clear that the financial system is a global system, with strong interconnections across countries.
 What was initially a U.S. crisis is now affecting the entire world.
-National policymakers cannot do the job alone: what happens to them depends not only on their own regulatory structure, but also on the regulatory structure of other countries; not only on systemic risk at the national level, but also on the buildup of systemic risk elsewhere.
-Monitoring systemic risk at the global level is essential.
-The IMF seems best equipped to do the job, in collaboration with central banks and other international organizations.
-This will imply expanding our global surveillance role, and this is something on which we have to start working right now.6
+National policymakers cannot do the job alone: what happens to them depends not only on their own regulatory structure, but also on the regulatory structure of other countries; not only on systemic risk https://ec.europa.eu/info/business-economy-euro/growth-and-investment/capital-markets-union en